Laci1953/RC2014-CPM/HiTech C compiler optimization/readme.txt

 - OPTIM (using the upper 64KB RAM for some of the malloc's)

-The most significant improvement for this second environment (128KB RAM computers), is that P1 , CGEN and OPTIM can handle now files that cannot be compiled on any available Z80 computer, including here also the emulators/simulators (Z80SIM, ZXCC).
+The most significant improvement for this second environment (128KB RAM computers), is that P1 , CGEN and OPTIM can handle now files that could not be compiled previously on any available Z80 computer, including here also the emulators/simulators (Z80SIM, ZXCC).

 Also, remember that Z80AS eliminates now all the worries related to the size of files to be assembled.